Skip to main content

 Include all items in source control, until there are no more excluded items:

-Important: When you check-in the upgraded version to TFS, there should be exactly the same files in repository as if you would install and check-in the new version on a clean environment.
-TFS does not automatically detect and include all upgrade changes for check-in.
-It requires some manual steps that can be error prone.
+When you check-in the upgraded version to DevOps, there should be exactly the same files in repository as if you would install and check-in the new version on a clean environment.
+DevOps may not automatically detect and include all upgrade changes for check-in, especially if file(s) have been deleted in the new release.
+Please check that the contents of your deployments and all-in-one packages match the contents of our published packages.
+If not, see troubleshooting.

 Go to Team Explorer - Pending changes and check-in your code, following your Team rules, making sure to only check-in code from this release.